ropensci-archive/roweb2/content/blog/2020-05-11-subtitles/index.md

 ### A time-consuming but gratifying experience

 Given the complexity of the task –almost our first subtitling experience, our first use of Amara, a community call with many different speakers– producing good enough subtitles took us quite some time.
 We (Stefanie, Matthias, and Hugo) spent a total of around 20 hours of work to edit the subtitles for this 55 minutes community call.
 Which makes a ratio of around 4 hours of work to caption 15 minutes of talk!
 It may seem quite a lot but at the same time, it was our first time doing this, first time using these tools, on a complex video with many different speakers, several interruptions, and quite open-ended discussion.
 Now that we are more used to the process, with the tools, we should be able to work faster.
-And with a simpler video, such as a regular community call where speakers spend more time presenting their own work, without cutting off each other, it should take less time.
+And with a simpler video, such as a regular community call where speakers spend more time presenting their own work, without talking at the same time, it should take less time.

 We learned a lot during the process, enjoyed the roundtable even more (in all its details), learning about subtitling best practices, asking questions about the best way to transcribe some oral expressions.
-It's a challenging but interesting exercise.
-Even we may need a better workflow we think it is worth our collective time to provide subtitles to our videos, for accessiblity.
-But also to broaden and diversify the R community audience.
+It was a challenging but interesting exercise.
+Even though we may need a better workflow we think it is worth our collective time to provide subtitles to our videos for accessibility and also to broaden and diversify the R community audience.
 We could also think at a more global scale of accessibility issues and spark discussion through the [R Consortium Diversity & Inclusion Working Group](https://github.com/RConsortium/RCDI-WG/).
 And why not think about live-captioning for your future event to make it more accessible?

-### Resources to learn about captioning/subtitling
+### Resources

 When working on the subtitles we stumbled upon many useful resources ranging from quick tips and best practices to full guide describing the process of same-language subtitling for videos.
 They helped us ease our process and hope they will help you as well if you want to join the subtitling adventure: